Time Twist: Rekishi no Katasumi de...: Important items

 A portrait drawn by the owner of the museum using artistic techniques developed in all different parts of the world.
 It was not displayed in the museum because it was never completed; it hangs on the wall of the museum owner's home.
 The depiction of the devil closely resembles that of the protagonist.
 The player later meets the museum owner in 1944, where he is revealed to be Cougar, an American POW who made friends with Dr. Simon.
-When the player revisits 1995, the painting changes to resemble Jesus under demonic posession.
+When the player revisits 1995, the painting changes to resemble Jesus under demonic possession.